digitalocean/navigators-guide/introduction.md

 How do I scale and grow my infrastructure for my business?

 <!-- TODO: fill this out with a paragraph or so that will motivate the reader / justify the book / etc. what is the value to the reader? how can you contextualize that value for them as succinctly as possible? -->
+More importantly, how do I prevent a crisis?
+How do I know what my decisions will also impact?
+Am I asking the right questions?

+This book will help answer questions, but also help with the background information needed when making decisions that impact your business's infrastructure.

 Despite the complicated realities of modern computers, it is possible to build an infrastructure that delivers on the promises of cloud computing.
 By the end of this book, you'll understand how.